D. Crime Awareness and Annual Crime and Fire Safety Report

 Sexual Offender Registration Policy

 Federal law requires that convicted sex offenders are required to register with local law enforcement in the jurisdiction where they live as well as those who have indicated that they are enrolled, employed, or carrying on a vocation at institutions of higher learning.
-That information is provided to the Texas Department of Public Safety, which maintains a public database of names, crimes, and addresses.
+That information is provided to the Texas Department of Public Safety, who maintains a public database of names, crimes, and addresses.
 Information concerning Sex Offender Registration information and registered sex offenders is found at the Texas Department of Public Safety web site for Sex Offender Registration at https://records.txdps.state.tx.us/SexOffender/index.aspx.

 Weapons on Campus

 In accordance with Texas Penal Code Ch.
 46, it is a felony to intentionally, knowingly, or recklessly possesses a firearm (without a license to carry a concealed handgun permit), illegal knife, or prohibited weapon on the physical premises of a school or educational institution, to include any buildings or passenger transportation vehicles under the direct control of the educational institution.
 According to the UTSA Student Code of Conduct, possession or use of firearms, imitation firearms, explosives, ammunition, hazardous chemicals, or weapons as defined by Texas or federal law on university premises or on any property or in any building or facility owned or controlled by The University of at San Antonio is strictly prohibited by federal, state, or local laws.
 The possession or use of imitation firearms, BB guns, air‐soft guns, or similar simulated firearms is prohibited in all campus housing areas.
 In accordance with Texas State law, effective August 1, 2016, Texans with a license to carry a concealed handgun are authorized to possess handguns on campus.
-Certain locations, venues and events are prohibited for handguns including licensed concealed handguns.
+Certain locations, venues and events are prohibited for handguns, including licensed concealed handguns.
 UTSA policies and a list of the prohibited locations is available at the UTSA Campus Carry website at http://www.utsa.edu/campuscarry/.